Right of return: Armenia

 Article 14 of the Constitution of Armenia (1995) provides that "[i]ndividuals of Armenian origin shall acquire citizenship of the Republic of Armenia through a simplified procedure."
 This provision is consistent with the Declaration on Independence of Armenia, issued by the Supreme Soviet of the Republic of Armenia in 1989, which declared at article 4 that "Armenians living abroad are entitled to the citizenship of the Republic of Armenia".

 Austria

 Under Section 58c of the Austrian Citizenship Act (Staatsbürgerschaftsgesetz), Austrians and their descendants who were persecuted or feared persecution by Nazi Germany can become Austrian citizens.
 While Austria does not allow dual citizenship in most circumstances, people who receive citizenship under § 58c may keep their previous citizenship.
 However, if they later receive another country's citizenship, they must renounce their Austrian citizenship and may not re-apply.
+Alternatively, they can apply for a permit for the retention of Austrian citizenship if they wish to receive another citizenship after claiming Austrian citizenship.

 Finland

 People of Finnish origin may receive citizenship by declaration, which is faster and cheaper than naturalization and has fewer requirements.
 People of Finnish origin can be: 1) children, born abroad, of a Finnish father; 2) 12–17-year-old adopted children; 3) former Finnish citizens; 4) citizens of another Nordic country; 5) 18-22-year-olds with a long residency in Finland.
 Formerly, Finland also accepted returnees with a Soviet passport (or post-Soviet passport) where the ethnicity was marked as Finnish.
 This allowed the immigration of Ingrian Finns and other Finns who had remained in the Soviet Union.
 People who served in the Finnish Defence Forces or Finnish people evacuated by German or Finnish authorities from occupied areas to Finland during World War II also qualified as returnees.
 However, these options are no longer available, and applicants must qualify for ordinary naturalization instead.